-The center offers several internships each summer for rising 2L and 3L students.
+The center offers several internships each summer for rising 2L and 3L students as well as undergraduates, students from UNC and other universities and high school students.
 Interns work 12 to 14 weeks at the center, assisting with a variety of legal issues including public education, community engagement, housing, and environmental justice.
 Past activities have included meeting with community groups; drafting legal articles; conducting factual investigations; and assisting in the planning of strategic conferences.

 The center is a placement site for the UNC School of Law Externship Program.
 The center participates in the three different academic options; the fall/spring three-credit program, the summer five-credit program and the full-time 12-credit Semester in Practice program.
 Externs’ work at the center is like that of a summer intern, but they receive academic credit for their work and are required to participate in programming through the Externship Office.